Veilon Info

 Unreachable Code

-The cancelEmergencySession function (line 411-433) requires session.status == 1 (processing).
-However, triggerPanicButton calls _executeRedistribution synchronously, which immediately sets session.status = 2 (completed) at line 262 before the function returns.
-By the time triggerPanicButton finishes, the session is already completed and can never be cancelled.
-The EMERGENCY_TIMEOUT window is meaningless.
-If cancellation is required, the redistribution should be a two-phase process with a delay between initiation and execution.
+cancelEmergencySession required session.status == 1 (processing).
+However, the original triggerPanicButton called _executeRedistribution synchronously and immediately set session.status = 2 (completed) before the function returned.
+By the time triggerPanicButton finished, the session was already completed and could never be cancelled, making the EMERGENCY_TIMEOUT window meaningless.

 Resolved